drudru/understanding_redo/README.md

 Yes, there are a few.
 Unfortunately, they tend to immediately go into examples and then gloss over the inner workings.

 This is my analysis of the Alan Grosskurth bash scripts, which were the first public implementation.
+Redo is simmple.

 ## In Contrast to Make